Everything You Need to Know about Apron Feeders

 An Apron Feeder feeding material to a Roll Crusher.

-What Is an Apron Feeder?
+What is an Apron Feeder?

 Apron Feeders are a mechanical type of feeder used for transferring material to a crusher or other piece of downstream equipment at a uniform rate.
 They are typically used to feed primary crushers, but they can be used in primary, secondary and tertiary applications as a: